Ground crew: Military airport

-Chemical exposures
+Chemical exposures of ground crew

 Fuel exposure

 United States Airforce Airman defueling an aircraft refueling truck.

 While only certain airport ground crew are responsible for the refueling of aircraft, other tasks that involve working near aircraft can expose ground crew workers to chemicals produced by fuels used in airports.
-These fuels include jet fuel used in commercial (Jet-A-A1 fuels) or military (JP-8 fuel) airports, as well as diesel and gasoline fuels used for other airport vehicles, such as baggage trolleys and runway shuttles.
+These fuels include jet fuel used in commercial (Jet-A-A1 fuels) or military (JP-8 fuel) aircraft, as well as diesel and gasoline fuels used for other airport vehicles, such as baggage trolleys and runway shuttles.
 The combustion and vapors of these fuels can increase exposures to chemical mixtures including several polycyclic aromatic hydrocarbons (PAHs) such as naphthalene, fluoranthene, and pyrene.

-While occupational exposure of ground crew workers to these chemicals is generally below OSHA limits for similar compounds, these toxins can still pose health risks to workers if proper safety precautions are not taken.
-Ground crew responsible for fuel and maintenance in airports may be exposed to jet fuels through the skin if not wearing chemical-resistant PPE such as eyewear, footwear, gloves, and clothes; as well as through inhalation of aircraft exhaust or vapors.
+While occupational exposure of ground crew workers to these chemicals is generally below permissible limits identified by the US Occupational Safety and Health Administration (OSHA) for similar compounds, these toxicants can still pose health risks to workers if proper safety precautions are not taken.
+Ground crew responsible for fuel and maintenance in airports may be exposed to jet fuels through the skin if not wearing chemical-resistant personal protective equipment (PPE) such as eyewear, footwear, gloves, and clothes; as well as through inhalation of aircraft exhaust or vapors.

 Prolonged exposure of JP-8 can result in sensitization, contact dermatitis, and eye and respiratory tract irritation.
 In-vitro studies on the effects of Jet-A fuel exposure have shown it to be DNA-damaging, a neurotoxin and immunotoxin, as well as a respiratory irritant.

 Aerosol and vapor exposure

 Certain ground crew may also be responsible for aircraft maintenance.
 This may include tasks such as repairing and maintaining aircraft hydraulic systems and engines, and replacing turbine and hydraulic oils.
 Ground crew may be exposed to harmful compounds and chemicals present in hydraulic oils and lubricants, especially when performing maintenance tasks near heated and pressurized systems with a higher potential to generate hazardous oil aerosols and vapors, as most of these mineral and synthetic oils contain additives such as organophosphates.

 Ground crew handling luggage in close proximity to aircraft may also be exposed to turbine oil aerosols, vapors, and leaks from engine tail pipes.
 Organophosphate exposure has been associated with several neurological, psychiatric, and neurobehavioral syndromes.
 While the levels of organophosphate exposures during these tasks is generally low, higher exposures may occur during outstanding circumstances such as leaks.